Stability conditions on Calabi-Yau threefolds via Brill-Noether theory of curves: Bounds on the Brill--Noether number

 for any semistable sheaf $E$ on $C$.
 It is straightforward to check $\Psi_{\bn, C}(2g-2)=g=h^0(\omega_C)$.
-Moreover, by \eqref{eq-serre-dual}, we have Therefore, we are only interested in the restriction of $\Psi_{\bn, C} (x)$ to the interval $[0,2g-2)$.
+Moreover, by \eqref{eq-serre-dual}, we have Therefore, we only consider the restriction of $\Psi_{\bn, C} (x)$ to the interval $[0,2g-2)$.
 This function is previously studied in the context of higher rank Brill--Noether theory of smooth curves; see \cite{bigas:brill-noether-for-stable-vector-bundle} for a survey.
+For our purposes, we are only interested in its value at $g-1$, since

 \begin{Rem} When $C$ is Gorenstein, Serre duality yields

 for any $t\in [0,g-1]$.
 In particular, we get

 We will use this equivalent definition of $\bn_C$ without mentioning. \end{Rem}